 A Certificate of Correction may be included at the back of the NOV forms, and offers a final chance for the owner/recipient to plead guilty to the violation and avoid fines.

-If the owner/recipient does not take advantage of the grace periods, or wants to contest the NOV, a hearing will be held at the Environmental Control Board where they can argue his or her case.
+If the owner/recipient does not take advantage of the grace periods, or wants to contest the NOV, a hearing will be held at the Office of Administrative Trials and Hearings (OATH) where they can argue his or her case.
 If the court finds that a violation has occurred, a civil penalty will be assessed.
-The ECB hearing is unrelated to the public hearing held by the Landmarks Commission.
-The ECB hearing is not the forum for arguing that the work at issue is appropriate to the landmark.
-The ECB hearing is largely limited to the issue of whether work was performed without a permit or in noncompliance with a permit or if technical requirements concerning the service of the NOV were met.
-Valid defenses at the ECB hearing include having a landmark permit to do the work or that the work at issue predates the designation of the property as a landmark.
+The OATH hearing is unrelated to the public hearing held by the Landmarks Commission.
+The OATH hearing is not the forum for arguing that the work at issue is appropriate to the landmark.
+The OATH hearing is largely limited to the issue of whether work was performed without a permit or in noncompliance with a permit or if technical requirements concerning the service of the NOV were met.
+Valid defenses at the OATH hearing include having a landmark permit to do the work or that the work at issue predates the designation of the property as a landmark.
 Ignorance of landmark status or need for permits are not valid defenses.

 If the owner/recipient fails to cure the violation even after a NOV, the Commission may issue subsequent NOVs until the violation is cured.
 The subsequent NOVs are not accompanied by grace periods.